daH005/GreenChat/README.md

 Few words about this project
 ----------------------------
 `GreenChat` is the messenger on Python.
-Technologies used:
+The project contains:
+1. Backend:
-- Flask
+- RESTFul API on Flask
-- Websocket
+- Real-time messaging using Websocket
-- Mysql
+- Mysql (main database)
-- Redis
+- Redis (for email codes keeping with expiration)
-- Celery
+- Celery (for email codes sending)
+- Nginx
+- Docker

+2. Frontend:
-- HTML, CSS, JS
+- Simple stack - HTML, CSS, JS

+Project is building by idea "feel what feels developers of messengers".

 Docker deployment steps:
 ------------------------